xbps-src-tutorials/xbps-src-tutorials.github.io/src/mini-tutors/git-submodules.md

 This is faster than a full clone.

-You should check what submodules does the repo need.
+You should check what submodules the repo needs.
 They are defined in `.gitmodules` in the root of the repository:
 ```
 > cat .gitmodules